 Reproducibility for PRV-1 detection

 Consistency in PRV-1 detection between laboratories and processing methods was determined by comparing results of replicate kidney samples from 10 farmed Atlantic salmon with predetermined PRV status (7 positive, 3 negative) tested at both DFO and CAHS laboratories.
 A replicate kidney sample was sent to both laboratories and all sample processing was completed blinded to prescreening PRV status.
 Additionally, the 10 samples sent to DFO-PBS were divided prior to nucleic acid extraction and processed separately using both the Trizol® or MagMAX™ nucleic acid extraction protocols.
-To further confirm interlaboratory agreement, population sets (= 60 per set) from each of 10 commercial hatchery sampling events were equally distributed and screened at DFO, CAHS, or ONA diagnostic laboratories (i.e., = 20 samples per laboratory per population set; 600 total samples; Supplementary material 1).
+To further confirm interlaboratory agreement, population sets (n = 60 per set) from each of 10 commercial hatchery sampling events were equally distributed and screened at DFO, CAHS, or ONA diagnostic laboratories (i.e., n = 20 samples per laboratory per population set; 600 total samples; Supplementary material 1).

 S1 genome sequencing and phylogenetic comparisons